Romanian Moldovan Language

 Romanian uses a 31-letter Latin-based alphabet with five special letters—Ă, Â, Î, Ș, and Ț. Romania adopted the Latin alphabet in the 1860s, while Moldova continued using Cyrillic until the early 1990s.

-Letter Approximate Pronunciation (English Reference) Example (Romanian) Meaning (English)
+Letter Approx. Pronunciation Example (Romanian) Meaning (English)

 Ă ă Like the “a” in sofa or about măr apple